jeff-zucker/solid-load-profile/README.md

 }
 ```

+## profile.structure

+The default context returned from profile.loadFullProfile() is an object containing named nodes.
+In some cases the app may want URL strings instead of named nodes.
+After profile.loadFullProfile() is called profile.structure will return the same context object but with strings instead of named nodes.

 ## getProperty()

 Once the full profile is loaded, the getProperty() method can be called to retrieve specific information not contained in the context returned from the loadFullProfile() method.
 For example: